YannGuidon/miniMAC_tx/README.md

 # Tiny Tapeout : the miniMAC unit

 MAC as in "Media Access Controller", one layer of a network protocol stack.
-Though inspired by Ethernet/IEEE802.3, it is incompatible and ultimately it only shares the wires and connector.
+Though inspired by Ethernet/IEEE802.3, it is incompatible and ultimately it only shares the twisted pairs cables and 8P8C connector.

 - [Read this project's documentation](docs/info.md)